-So the beginning of sharing God's happiness is gratitude.
+So the beginning of sharing.
+God's happiness, is gratitude.
 The necessity for gratitude cannot be proved.
 It can only be shown.
-Thomas' so-called five proofs of the existence of God are not really proofs in the ordinary sense.
+Thomas' so-called from more of the services of the services of the services. five proofs of the existence of five proofs of the existence of God are not really proofs in the ordinary sense.
 They are five ways of showing that nothing need be, and so we can give thanks.
 Basil Hume said that when he was a child, and he wanted to steal an apple from the larder, he felt that God would tell him not to.
-As he grew older, he came to feel that God would say to him, 'Take two apples.'
+As he grew older, he came to feel that God would say to him, 'Go on: Take two apples.'